Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Establish supplier KPIs

 But how can you formalize these concepts and maintain accountability?
-Through tracking the following metrics:
+By tracking the following metrics:

 - Defect rates.
 The amount of faulty or damaged products a supplier delivers.
 This indicates how reliable the supplier is.
 You can break down defect rates further by fault type (i.e., unusable or broken), and how long it takes a supplier to fix the product.

 - Lead times.
 The period of time between when a supplier receives an order and when the order is shipped.
-This KPI compares quoted time with actual delivery time, and helps track late deliveries and how it impacts your business.
+This KPI compares quoted time with actual delivery time, and helps track late deliveries and how they impact your business.

 - Risk.
 Are your suppliers financially responsible and complying with government regulations and laws?
 This KPI shows proof that third-party vendors are stable and will protect your reputation.
 Run a risk assessment for suppliers before using their services.

 - Return on investment (ROI).
 Analyze your budget against the cost savings made by using a supplier.
 How quickly are you getting products on shelves from a supplier?
 Are there innovations helping you become more profitable?
+What effect are minimum order quantities (MOQs) having on your stock levels and customer demand?
 The less you are dealing with supplier issues, the more staff can focus on value-add actions in your store.

 Measuring performance regularly this way helps to maintain or even improve your relationship with your vendor.
 It will also help you understand if your relationship is worth keeping or whether you should consider switching to another vendor.

 Another big difference between ecommerce and physical retail is the need to hire staff from the start.
 It would be very difficult (if not impossible) to manage a retail store by yourself.
-So, you’ll need to build a team.
+You’ll need to build a team and train them with the retail skills to succeed.

 Hiring and training

-When you’re hiring staff for the first time, you need to make sure you meet your state requirements as an employer.
-In some states, you’ll need a specific type of insurance (e.g. worker’s comp).
+When you’re hiring staff for the first time, you need to make sure you meet your country and state requirements as an employer.
+In the UK and in some states, you’ll need a specific type of insurance (e.g. employers’ liability insurance or worker’s comp).

 Once you’ve got those processes in place, the fun part starts: interviewing!
 You might have a few referrals to start with.
 If not, you can post your available positions on job boards.